 This says that government expenditure will follow historical growth rates, allowing for demographic changes.
 The base case also assumes that tax collections stay at about 29% of GDP and that deficits will be financed from borrowing so that government debt is unconstrained and will reach 205.8% of GDP by 2060.
 We know that this scenario is theoretical because a future government would change policies to ensure it did not happen.
 That has already happened: the government has a fiscal surplus and is focussed on, among other things, reducing debt.

 The 2060 estimated GDP in 2060 from the LTFM is $1,487 bn.
 Discounting that back to 2015 at 2% p.a. (to take inflation out) brings it back to $610 bn.
 The actual GDP in 2015 was $241.6 bn.

 From 4.69 million in 2016 to 6.52 million in 2068- StatsNZ National Population Projections 2016-2068, median estimate (accessible here).

 As explained in the RPRC’s PensionBriefing 2012-3 We all have to talk about New Zealand Superannuation (accessible here), of 31 OECD countries that reported pension costs in 2010 and expected costs in 2060, only six countries presently spent less than New Zealand, ignoring the amount those other countries spent on tax subsidies for private provision.
-That number is very low in New Zealand whereas in Australia, for example, the cost of tax subsidies is about the same as the amount spent on the Age Pension - see Building super on a fair foundation: Reform of the taxation of superannuation contributions, Peter Davidson (2012), Australian Council of Social Service (accessible here).
+That number is very low in New Zealand whereas in Australia, for example, the cost of tax subsidies is nearly the same as the amount spent on the Age Pension - see Building super on a fair foundation: Reform of the taxation of superannuation contributions, Peter Davidson (2012), Australian Council of Social Service (accessible here).